 My readers can use Name Stories discount code FFB10 which will give a 10% discount off your order.

-Go ahead and give them a gift that makes them feel special and loved for all the parts of them that make them unique!
+This gift is a fun way to make family members feel special and loved for all the parts of them that make them unique!

 2. Make a Special Meal or Treat Together